Dams fund: Armed forces to donate two-day, one-day salary

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: As a demonstration of strong support to raise major water reservoirs, the officers and jawans of armed forces would donate two-day and one-day salary to the fund of Diamer-Basha and Mohmand dams.
+RAWALPINDI: As a demonstration of strong support to raise major water reservoirs, the officers and jawans of armed forces would donate two-day and one-day salary to the fund of Diamer-Bhasha and Mohmand dams.

 Later, the federal government also decided to raise Diamer-Bhasha and Mohmand Dam Fund to raise money for the water reservoirs.
 For this purpose, the State Bank of Pakistan has also opened an exclusive account.

-RAWALPINDI: As a demonstration of strong support to raise major water reservoirs, the officers and jawans of armed forces would donate two-day and one-day salary to the fund of Diamer-Basha and Mohmand dams.
+RAWALPINDI: As a demonstration of strong support to raise major water reservoirs, the officers and jawans of armed forces would donate two-day and one-day salary to the fund of Diamer-Bhasha and Mohmand dams.

 Later, the federal government also decided to raise Diamer-Bhasha and Mohmand Dam Fund to raise money for the water reservoirs.
 For this purpose, the State Bank of Pakistan has also opened an exclusive account.